microsoft/azure-openai-service-proxy/docs/docs/40-openai-deployments.md

 ## Configuring the Azure OpenAI deployments

-The REST API is designed to load balance across multiple Azure OpenAI deployments.
+The proxy service is designed to load balance across multiple Azure OpenAI deployments.
 The deployment configuration is loaded from the 'configuration' Azure Storage Account table.
 The table has the following schema:

 | Property       | Type    | Description                                             |
 | -------------- | ------- | ------------------------------------------------------- |